RHIT-CSSE/csse332/syllabus.md

 ## Special Arrangements

-If circumstances have caused you to miss/fail several assignments OR if your current situation in OS seems overwhelming, you should contact the professor right away.
+If circumstances have caused you to miss/fail several assignments OR if your current situation in OS seems overwhelming, you should contact your instructor right away.
 Sometimes it is possible to make up missed work for partial credit - these situations are always handled on a case-by-case basis.

-The best chance of success is when these problems are addressed quickly - but it never hurts to have a discussion, however unsalvageable the situation may feel.
+The best chance of success is when these problems are addressed timely - but it never hurts to have a discussion, however unsalvageable the situation may feel.
 Please talk to your professor if you are having problems!